KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 The same approach applies to the parameter **DataCoverage**.
 This is also a parameter, but of type Text.
 The displayed content is calculated using its own KQL statement.

 This allows the workbook to dynamically determine how far back the available data actually goes.
-As a result, it is always visible which period real log data is available for — independent of the selected lookback value.
+As a result, it is always visible which period real log data is available for, independent of the selected lookback value.

 Especially if the retention period in the Log Analytics workspace has been changed or is not clearly known, this parameter provides quick and transparent visibility.